 - You must take possession of the unit within 15 days of the unit becoming available.

 - What is the timeframe that I must submit all necessary paperwork for approval?

 - Requested paperwork must be submitted to our Compliance Department within five working days.

 - Is my $50 application fee refundable if I don’t get accepted or approved?

-Once your application is run (credit and criminal), it becomes non-refundable.
+When a unit becomes available for you, a $50 application fee will be required.
+Once we begin the application screening process, the application fee becomes non-refundable.
 Your application will only be processed if we have a unit for you.
-If you get placed on the waiting list, the application fee will be refunded to you.
-When a unit becomes available for you, a $50 application fee will be required for a credit and criminal background check.
+If you are placed on the waiting list, the application fee will be refunded to you.

 - What does “Sandy preference” mean?